rp03217/select-from-MIST-where-grade-a-/README.md

 ![querey for college footbal 2 complex](https://github.com/user-attachments/assets/5427cb77-9df4-4405-b9e4-eda3931c5de3)

+With query 4, managers will find this data useful for several reasons, particularly in the context of player management, team performance, and strategic decision-making.
+This allows a comprehensible table to showcase these statistics through this one platform.

 Query 5 highlights all of the players that have the most combined recieving and rushing yards in all of the conferences

 <img width="852" alt="QUERYMIST" src="https://github.com/user-attachments/assets/72977d06-2705-4a57-861c-acdef179d797">